Twist Decoding: Diverse Generators Guide Each Other

-For every domain, we evaluate a total of six configurations: decoding of the generic and domain models each in isolation; the reranking baseline and \twist decoding with $f$ being the generic model and $g$ being the domain model, as well as the versions where $f$ and $g$ are swapped.
-In all cases, we use beam size 5 and length penalty 1 \cite{gnmt} and conduct all experiments using the \texttt{fairseq} library \cite{ott-etal-2019-fairseq}.
+For every domain, we evaluate a total of six configurations: decoding of the generic and domain models each in isolation; the reranking baseline and \twist decoding with $f$ being the generic model and $g$ being the domain model, as well as the versions where $f$ and $g$ are swapped to see the effect of the two roles.
+In all cases, we use beam size 5 \cite{freitag-al-onaizan-2017-beam} and length penalty 1 \cite{gnmt} and conduct all experiments using the \texttt{fairseq} library \cite{ott-etal-2019-fairseq}.
 All performance is measured with the COMET score \cite{rei-etal-2020-comet,comet-wmt} and the \textsc{SacreBLEU} implementation \cite{post-2018-call} of the BLEU score \cite{Papineni2001BleuAM}.
 Note that COMET is based on crosslingual contextual representations \cite{conneau-etal-2020-unsupervised}, and recent work showed that it achieves significantly higher correlation with expert human judgment than BLEU and other n-gram-based metrics \cite{billboard,kasai2021thumb}.
 More experimental details are described in Appendix \S\ref{appendix:domain_mt}.

-\paragraph{Results} Seen in Table \ref{tab:domain_results} are the results from our experiments over various domains.
+\paragraph{Results.} Seen in Table \ref{tab:domain_results} are the results from our experiments over various domains.
 Firstly, given two translation models $f$ and $g$, \twist decoding outperforms the reranking baseline in all configurations (indicated in \textblue{blue}) with only one exception (a small drop in BLEU in the subtitles domain).
 Particularly noteworthy are the gains in the medical domain: \twist decoding outperforms the reranking heuristic by \textblue{5.8} COMET and \textblue{1.4} BLEU points when $f$ is the domain model and $g$ is the generic model. \twist decoding is thus an effective generalization over the reranking heuristic commonly used in the literature across domains.